jchilds0/jchilds0.github.io/_posts/2024-02-08-chroma-graphics.md

 ### **Chroma Artist**

-Chroma Artist provides a front end to design templates which can be imported to Chroma Hub and used by Chroma Viz.
+Chroma Artist provides a UI for designing templates which can be imported to Chroma Hub and used by Chroma Viz.
-The key difference between Chroma Viz and Chroma Artist is in Chroma Artist we are free to manipulate the geometry hierarchy of a template, and any attribute of a geometry.
+The key difference between Chroma Viz and Chroma Artist is Chroma Artist is used to manipulate the geometry hierarchy of a template, and create Keyframes for the template.
 In the discussion of Chroma Engine, we omitted the discussion of relative coordinates.
 To enable easier manipulation of graphics, each geometry has a parent geometry.
-This gives the geometries a tree structure, and position of a geometry are relative to the position of the parent geometry.
+This gives the geometries a tree structure, and position of a geometry is relative to the position of the parent geometry.
 Chroma Artist gives an easy interface to specify this tree structure, which Chroma Engine rebuilds to calculate the absolute positions.

-Chroma Artist shows all attributes of a geometry to the designer.
-The designer is then free to set these values.
-They can also set which attributes will be visible when the template is imported into Chroma Viz.
-By default all values set in Chroma Artist are stored with the template.
-Once loaded into Chroma Hub, these values will be sent to Chroma Engine and stored as the defaults, as well as shown by default in Chroma Viz.

 An example of this functionality is a simple lower frame super, which contains a rectangle for the background, two text geometries parented to the rectangle, and a circle as a logo placeholder also parented to the rectangle.
 The designer could set the default position, width and height of the background rectangle, aswell as the position of the text.